When I was 19 years old, doctors found a brain tumor in my pituitary gland.

 Personally, I was a runner in high school and college.
-At one point, I was around 165 pounds and 6 foot 3, far from the body of my dreams.
+At one point, I was around 165 pounds and 6-foot-3, far from the body of my dreams.
 Since my testosterone enlightening, I have stopped running all together.
-I train in the gym 3-4 times a week and walk as much as I can.
+I train in the gym three to four times a week and walk as much as I can.
 I have found this extremely effective in raising my testosterone levels and keeping them high.

 That being said, if you are an avid long distance runner and love the sport, but are experiencing the symptoms of low testosterone, I strongly encourage a switch over to interval training.

 This may be the most important thing you read today.
 If you have low testosterone, then you are a target for the fitness community.
 If you have low testosterone, you aren’t getting the body you want or think you deserve based on the amount of work you are putting into it.
 That’s when the fitness industry targets you with Hollywood workout plans telling you to work out seven days a week and eat an insane amount of calories.
 They show you pictures of Arnold Schwarzenegger and Dwayne Johnson and tell you if you want to look like them, you’re going to have to put the work in to do it.
 This is true, but not if the work you have to put in is something like “work out twice a day, seven days a week.”
 No. That is going to destroy your endocrine system and your testosterone levels.
 The only people who can maintain that kind of training are taking artificial testosterone and steroids.
 Don’t listen to that area of the fitness industry.
 Over-training does exist, and it can do major damage to your testosterone levels.